tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the solution file and review the following:

-* In order to use Pandas, the `pandas` library must be imported into the Python environment.
+* To use Pandas, the `pandas` library must be imported into the Python environment.

   ```python
   import pandas as pd